-This year has been particularly challenging for the team in that long term sickness and staff absence has contributed to a significant reduction in available resources at a time when demand has increased.
-In recognition of this, we are currently seeking funding for 2 additional 18 month fixed term posts which should ease some of the demands on this service.
+This year has been particularly challenging for the team in that long term sickness and staff absence has contributed to a significant reduction in available resources yet the team have continued to operate throughout the pandemic.
+HBC recently entered into a partnership agreement with Thirteen Group who have agreed to fund 2 additional 18 month fixed term posts within the team.
+The officers have recently been appointed and this should ease some of the demands on this service.